 Watercolor woodblock print (moku hanga)

-Made from 2 blocks, 3 hand-rubbed applications of color
+Made from 3 blocks, approximately 30 hand-rubbed applications of color